orangeraj/README/README.md

 📝 [I write at...](https://orangekyle.wixsite.com/website)

     I like to write my mind out.
-You can find articles on different/random topics here.
+You can find articles on different topics here.

 📫 How to reach me